PatrickMaiyer/Portapack_Wiki/Main-Controls.md

+## Frequency
+When a Frequency field is selected, the frequency can be updated in several ways: Turning the encoder dial will adjust the frequency by the Step size.
+A short press of the select button will bring up a screen where the frequency can be entered directly.
+A long press of the Select button allows enters a mode where individual digits may be adjusted using the dial (press Select again to exit this tuning mode).

 ## Step size
 The step size when changing frequency can be changed as a secondary function when the frequency is selected.
 The range of settings are: 10M,1M,500k,250(N2),100k(FM2),50k(FM1),25k(EU NFM),12k5(EU NFM),10k(US AM),9k(EU AM),8.33k(AIR),6k3 (EU DIG),5k(SA AM),3k,1k, and 100Hz.